acil-bwh/DeepPneumonia/README.md

 ```
 python execute_external_validation.py -m pneumonia_classification_mask_model
 ```
 - It is possible to validate the model using the *external test dataset* (***./data/external_dataset/test***).
-It is also possible to add plots to the validation, that wil be saved in ***.results/external_validation/model_name***
+It is also possible to add plots to the validation, that will be saved in ***.results/external_validation/model_name***
 ```
 # apply using external test dataset
 python execute_external_validation.py -vt test
 # generate plots and save them
 python execute_external_validation.py -sp True
 ```
-- It is possible to validate the model using any other external dataset but it has to have the following extructure *./external_folder_dataframe/val/*, and in the *val* folder it need to have all the images and a dataframe named data.csv with a column called *img_name* with all the names of the images and a column called *normal* that indicates whether the image is non-pathological (1) or presents pneumonia (0).
-Prediction values for each image will be saved in a dataframe in ***./results/external_validation/model_results_model_name_val_results***
+- It is possible to validate the model using any other external dataset but it has to have the following extructure *./external_folder_dataframe/val/*.
+The *val* folder need to have all the images and a dataframe named data.csv with a column called *img_name* with all the names of the images and a column called *normal* that indicates whether the image is non-pathological (1) or presents pneumonia (0).
+Prediction values for each image will be saved in a dataframe in ***./results/external_dataset/model_results_model_name_val_results***
 ```
 python execute_external_validation.py -p ./external_folder_dataframe
 # the script is going to search for val folder inside the folder referenced